 - team members have good communication skills and emotional intelligence;

-- team members are supportive of each other;
+- team members support each other;

 - team members are committed to success;